-While it is possible to assign disparity values directly based on the per-pixel difference values from multiple images [14, 26], it is necessary to use larger support region in the stereo case with only two input images.
+While it is possible to assign disparity values directly based on the per-pixel difference values from multiple images [16,31], it is necessary to use larger support region in the stereo case with only two input images.

 Stereo algorithms typically sum the matching cost over a small window to increase the robustness to noise and texture variation.
 However, choosing the size of the aggregation window is a difficult problem.
-The probability of a mismatch goes down as the size of the window increases [17].
+The probability of a mismatch goes down as the size of the window increases [19].
 However, using large windows leads to a loss of accuracy and to the possibility of missing some important image features.
 This is especially so when large windows are placed over occluding boundaries.
-This problem is typically dealt with by using a hierarchical approach [8], or by using special approaches to deal with depth discontinuities [10].
+We deal with this problem with two alternative techniques, one uses a multi-resolution approach while the other uses an adaptive window.
+Both lend themselves well to a GPU-based implementation.